cell phone reviews, info, news, community, and deals

 1x (single-carrier) Radio Transmission Technology

-The first in a family of cdma2000 1x digital wireless standards designed to extend and replace the IS-95 CDMA standard.
+The first in a family of cdma2000 1x digital wireless standards designed to extend and replace the original IS-95 CDMA 2G standard.
 1xRTT is sometimes referred to as a "2.5G" standard.

-Compared to the IS-95 CDMA technology it replaces, 1xRTT offers increased network voice capacity.
-This benefit requires support on both the base station (tower) and handset (phone).
+Compared to the IS-95 CDMA technology it replaced, 1xRTT offered increased network voice capacity.
+This benefit required support on both the base station (tower) and handset (phone).
 If everyone using a given tower has a 1xRTT phone, twice as many people can use that tower at the same time, compared to the old IS-95 standard.

-1xRTT also offers much faster data speeds.
-The initial release - release 0 (zero) - supports data speeds peaking at 144 kbps.
-Typical real-world speeds are closer to 60-80 kbps.
+1xRTT also offers much faster data speeds compared to IS-95.
+The initial release - release 0 (zero) - supported data speeds peaking at 144 kbps.
+Typical real-world speeds were closer to 60-80 kbps.

 A second release of 1xRTT was planned - release A - which doubled data rates at 288 kbps peak.
-Many carrier chose to skip 1xRTT release A, however, and move directly to 1xEV-DO.
+Many carriers chose to skip 1xRTT release A, however, and move directly to the much faster 1xEV-DO, a 3G technology.

 See: 1xEV-DO